-15.10.1 In addition to the \$2.9m 'make safe' commitment by ACT Government has already expended \$255 000 for a new fence to secure Canberra Brickworks site which was completed in May 2014.
+15.10.1 The \$2.9m 'make safe' commitment by ACT Government includes expenditure of \$255 000 for a new fence to secure Canberra Brickworks site which was completed in May 2014.
 The design and construction of the security fence has significant problems; vandals and trespassers can still readily gain access (see Fig.9).
 This does not engender confidence in any future make safe measures.